 Atmosphere-supplying respirators provide clean, breathable air from an uncontaminated source.
 Atmosphere-supplying respirators include air-line respirators and the self-contained breathing apparatus (SCBA).
 Air-line respirators deliver breathing air through a hose.
 The source of air can be either from a compressor or a compressed air cylinder that is not carried by the user.
 SCBAs deliver air from a source that the user carries with them, such as a compressed air tank (see figure top right) or escape bottle.

 In very specific pesticide uses, such as when using phosphide fumigants in enclosed areas, the environment may be immediately dangerous to life and health (IDLH).
 In these cases, the only kind of respirators that may be used are either a pressure-demand SCBA with a full facepiece, or a pressure-demand full facepiece air-line respirator with an SCBA-escape bottle (see figure directly to right).
-These respirators have built-in back up to allow escape without having to remove the respirator (figures adapted from the OSHA Small Entity Compliance Guide for the Respiratory Protection Standard).
+These respirators have a built-in backup to allow escape without having to remove the respirator (figures adapted from the OSHA Small Entity Compliance Guide for the Respiratory Protection Standard).

 Air-purifying respirators remove contaminants from the air that you breathe.
 These respirators do not supply oxygen and should never be used in an environment that has limited oxygen (< 19.5%) or is immediately dangerous to life or health.
 Air-purifying respirators may be either non-powered or powered.

-Another way to classify respirators is by whether they require a seal between the respirator, face, and/or neck to provide protection.
+Another way to classify air-purifying respirators is by whether they require a seal between the respirator, face, and/or neck to provide protection.
 Respirators can be classified as tight-fitting or loose-fitting: